aridoza/foundational-java/oop-java/objects-and-classes-lesson/README.md

 </details>

-So given the constructor, we can now save a few lines of code (and make it clearer along the way) by entering:
+So, given the constructor, we can now save a few lines of code (and make it clearer along the way) by entering:

 ```java
 HumanKind vannaWhite = new HumanKind(123, "Vanna White", "123 Main St, Burbank, CA");